KevCaz/monitoringOutcomes/README.md

-# monitoringOutcomes (DOI: 2 be added)
+# monitoringOutcomes

 ## Overview

 R functions for analysis of stakeholder perceptions of desirable monitoring outcomes.
-The following scripts relate to the following figures.
+The following R functions (see `R/`) relate to the following figures.

 - **Fig 1**: `dartdiag.R`
 - **Fig 2a-b**: `walktrapdendro4.R`